fstltna/LugdunonManagementConsole/README.md

 # LugdunonManagementConsole
-A text GUI for managing your Lugdunon server
+Allows you to manage your Lugdunon server with a text based GUI